 - Wetland and upland restoration

-- Land disposal, trash, and hazardous waste regulation and compliance
+- Trash and hazardous waste regulation and compliance

 - Appeals from agency decisions and litigation support

-Gary is an active member of the Environmental Law section of the State Bar of California, the Environmental Law section of the Bar Association of San Francisco, the Contra Costa County Bar Association, and the Policy and Permitting Subcommittee of the California Stormwater Quality Association.
-He has degrees from the University of Minnesota and UCLA Law School, has previously worked for the California Legislative Counsel, and was Chief Attorney of a neighborhood law office for the Legal Aid Society of Alameda County.
-He has been actively engaged in legal practice for over 40 years, during which time he has become skilled at finding practical and effective solutions to complex legal issues.
+Gary is an active member of the Environmental Law section of the State Bar of California and the Environmental Law section of the Bar Association of San Francisco.
+He is also a member of the Policy and Permitting, Construction Permit, and Industrial Permit Subcommittees of the California Stormwater Quality Association.
+He has degrees from the University of Minnesota and UCLA Law School, has previously worked for the California Legislative Counsel, and was Chief Attorney of a neighborhood law office of the Legal Aid Society of Alameda County.
+With this background and experience, he has become skilled at finding practical and effective solutions to complex legal issues.

-Gary is a lifelong outdoorsman, fisherman and bird-watcher.
-He also enjoys visiting the museums and art galleries of the U.S and Europe with his wife, a prominent Bay Area artist.
+Gary is a lifelong outdoors man, fisherman, and bird observer.
+He also enjoys visiting the museums and art galleries of the U.S and Europe with his wife, Ann Holsberry, a prominent Bay Area artist.